Make a Claim for NHS Medical Negligence Compensation

 Q. How do you pay your costs if you decide to pursue your case against a GP, the NHS or other medical practitioner?

-You may be entitled to public funding (formerly legal aid) - which means you can claim totally free of charge.
-You may be entitled to a "no win no fee" agreement if legal aid is not appropriate for you.
+You may be entitled to a "no win no fee" agreement.
 You may have legal expense insurance (most household policies have this cover).
 In certain cases you may wish to privately fund your action.

 Q. Do you need to complain before considering a claim?